New York Knicks Odds

 - Updated Knicks moneyline, spread, and totals odds

-- Which side will hold the halftime lead: Knicks or Nets?
+- Which team will hold the halftime lead: Knicks or their opponent?

 - How many points plus rebounds will RJ Barrett have in the second quarter: Over/Under 6.5?

-For live betting, a NY mobile sportsbook app is a way to go.
+For live betting, a New York mobile sportsbook app is the way to go.
 You can be watching the game on the big screen while glancing at your device from time to time to see the latest offerings.
-When a bet that you’re interested in comes up, you’re just a few clicks and swipes away from taking advantage.
+When a bet that you’re interested in comes up, you’re in position to take advantage.
 Live betting can help enhance your enjoyment of Knicks games like never before.